rosell-dk/webp-convert/README.md

-## Plugins
+## Converters

-Each "method" of converting an image to webp is implemented in a separate plugin.
-The plugins reside in the "plugins" folder.
-WebPConvertClass autodetects the plugins by scanning the directory, so it is easy to add new plugins, and safe to remove existing ones
+Each "method" of converting an image to webp are implemented as a separate converter.
+WebPConvertClass autodetects the converters by scanning the "converters" directory, so it is easy to add new converters, and safe to remove existing ones

 The following plugins are implemented:

-### GD - The fastest converter.
+### gd - Fast.
 But not good for PNG's
 ```Requirements..```: GD extension and PHP > 5.5.0 compiled with WebP support<br>
 ```Speed.........```: Around 30 ms to convert a 40kb image<br>
 ```Reliability...```: Not sure.
 I have experienced corrupted images, but cannot reproduce<br>